 Admixtures:

-May be used at contractors option to provide workability at low slumps, increased compressive strength, retardation or acceleration of the concrete.
+May be used at Contractor’s option to provide workability at low slumps, increased compressive strength, retardation or acceleration of the concrete.

 Chemical Admixtures: ASTM C494.
 Mineral Admixtures: ASTM C618.

 The cement factor shall not be reduced and changes shall be made in the other mix proportions to ensure the minimum strength requirements.